6: Style or Form

 - Ottava rima has eight lines, follows the rhyme scheme abababcc, and is often used for long narratives, epics and mock epics.

-Example: Ottava Rima in Byron’ Don Juan
+Ottava Rima in Byron’ Don Juan

 Byron uses ottava rima throughout his very long mock-epic Don Juan (1819-24).
 Sometimes the final rhyme creates humour and at other times it underscores a serious point.
-In the following stanza from Canto 9, Byron begins with the question asked by the French skeptic Montaigne — “What do I know?” — and concludes with the paradoxical suggestion that doubt is such a fundamental human condition that it’s more akin to certainty than to doubt.
+In the following stanza from Canto 9, Byron begins with the question asked by the French skeptic Montaigne — “What do I know?” — and concludes with the paradoxical suggestion that doubt is such a fundamental human condition that it’s closer to certainty than to doubt.

 "Que scais-je?" was the motto of Montaigne,